About the Journal

 How are reviewers selected?

 Reviewers are self-selected.
-IRRODL depends on peer review; any author who is published in IRRODL, as a peer, is asked to join the reviewers’ database.
-Known experts in open and distributed learning are also invited to join from time to time.
+IRRODL depends on peer review; any author who is published in IRRODL, as a peer, is asked to join the reviewer database.
+Known experts in open and distributed learning are also invited to join from time-to-time.
 Sometimes, a reviewer recommends a colleague who is encouraged to join the database.
 Some reviewers, however, do not have the expertise to properly evaluate a paper and their responses can be either limited and unsophisticated or otherwise unsuitable.
 The Editors take these situational factors into account when evaluating submissions.
 Editors do not alter reviews in any way but send them to authors as they have been received by the reviewers.

 Are reviewers charged with evaluating or editing the format of papers?